 Most businesses will use their mailboxes as a way to allow employees, and sometimes external parties, to share files with each other as attachments.
 It’s crucial to the effective and efficient running of an organisation that employees can access and use email services freely and easily; but, with malware being as common and sophisticated as it is these days, mailboxes also exist as potential surfaces for a malicious cyber attack.

-Advanced Threat Protection helps resolve this problem by means of a feature called Safe Attachments, which opens any document attached to an email in a cordoned-off virtual environment, in which it then analyses the file for suspicious properties.
+Microsoft Defender for Office 365 helps resolve this problem by means of a feature called Safe Attachments, which opens any document attached to an email in a cordoned-off virtual environment, in which it then analyses the file for suspicious properties.
 If deemed unsafe or malicious, attached files are moved out of your inbox and into a ‘detonation chamber’.

-Essentially this means it takes the suspicious attachment and places it in a virtual environment that’s extremely sensitive to any change detected within it.
+This means it takes the suspicious attachment and places it in a virtual environment that’s extremely sensitive to any change detected within it.
 Here, it executes the attachment safely and without risk, and monitors exactly what it does once executed.

 If there’s anything about files that are sent to your mailbox that is detected as malicious, the attachment isn’t presented to the user.
 You’re left with a clean inbox, and options for further responsive action.

 While the content to which the monitored link directs is being scanned, the URL under scrutiny is rewritten so that it goes through Office 365.
 The URLs are examined in real time, at the exact time a user clicks them, meaning no time or productivity has to be lost in order to ensure protection.
-If a link is deemed to be unsafe within ATP, the user receives a warning not to visit the site, or a notification that the site has been blocked.
+If a link is deemed to be unsafe within Microsoft Defender, the user receives a warning not to visit the site, or a notification that the site has been blocked.

 This feature also offers extensive reporting capability, meaning you can easily and comprehensively understand what’s happening in your organisation and who’s been receiving malware.
 You’re given full visibility.
 It’s an incredibly powerful feature, and one we can expect to continue evolving and adapting on an almost weekly basis.